ℹ️ Note

 xdelta is a good tool to make binary patch, useful in ROM hacking, although I have not made game localization patch with it yet.

 I ditched podman to embrace incus at some point but I mostly just boot up a VM now.
+While Red Hat now endorses cockpit instead of virt-manager, I still prefer the latter as web interface just sounds off.

 Easter Egg